Network Densification in 5G: From the Short-Range Communications Perspective: Interpretation of Network Densification: From the Spatial Throughput Perspective

 \subsection{Interpret Ultra-Densification From Spatial Throughput Perspective}

 Based on (\ref{eq:spatial throughput}), we investigate the spatial throughput of an outdoor downlink cellular network.
-Specifically, we plot the spatial throughput defined in (\ref{eq:spatial throughput}) varying with BS density in Fig. \ref{fig:Spatial-throughput-scaling}.
-Note that dual-slope UPM \cite{Ref_multi_slope_1} and dual-slope BPM, which is suggested above, are applied to characterize the channel power gain caused by pathloss in the outdoor scenarios, respectively.
-It is observed in Fig. \ref{fig:Spatial-throughput-scaling} that identical results are obtained using UPM and BPM when BS density is low.
-The reason is that little difference exists in modeling channel gains caused by pathloss using the two models when transmission distance is relatively large (also see Fig. \ref{fig:Experimental results}).
-Nevertheless, we notice that the network performance is increasingly over-estimated using UPM.
-In particular, it is shown in Fig. \ref{fig:Spatial-throughput-scaling} that the spatial throughput scales sublinearly with $\mu$ if $\alpha_{0}\in\left[1,2\right]$ and even scales linearly with $\mu$ if $\alpha_{0}>2$.
-In contrast, our results derived using BPM indicate that the throughput scales with rate $\mu e^{-\kappa\mu}$, i.e., first increases with $\mu$ and then decreases with $\mu$ \cite{Single_Slope_BPM_ref}.
+Specifically, we plot the spatial throughput defined in (\ref{eq:spatial throughput}) as a function of BS density under different decoding threshold $\tau$ in Fig. \ref{fig:Spatial-throughput-scaling}.
+To highlight the impact of channel correlation on the spatial throughput, we compare the cases with and without considering channel correlation.
+It is evident that the gaps between the two cases are enlarged as the network is densified.
+This indicates that the network performance is increasingly over-estimated when channel correlation is not taken into account.
+Moreover, it is observed in Fig. \ref{fig:Spatial-throughput-scaling} that the spatial throughput derived under BPM scales with rate $\mu e^{-\kappa\mu}$, i.e., first increases with $\mu$ and then decreases with $\mu$ \cite{Single_Slope_BPM_ref}.
 Note that $\kappa$ is a function of system parameters.
 In other words, network densification would degrade spatial throughput when BS density is sufficiently large.
-Accordingly, we characterize ultra-densification in terms of the spatial throughput scaling behavior.
+For this reason, we characterize ultra-densification in terms of the spatial throughput scaling behavior.

 \textit{Ultra-densification}: Wireless networks are considered \textit{ultra-dense} when the network density is larger than the \textit{critical density}, beyond which system spatial throughput begins to decay.
 The network density has different interpretations in different network architectures.
-For instance, it refers to BS density in cellular uplink/downlink networks, while refers to density of activated Tx's in D2D networks.
+For instance, it refers to BS density in cellular uplink/downlink networks, while refers to density of activated Tx's in ad hoc/D2D networks.